marvin-j97/smoltable/docs/src/content/docs/guides/wide-column-intro.md

 - `com.github/about`
 - `com.github/pricing`

----

-[1] The origin of the term "wide-column" is not exactly easy to narrow down.
-It was mentioned in "Scalable SQL and NoSQL Data Stores" by Rick Cattell in 2010.
-If you know an earlier mention of the term, please let us now!

 ## Summary

 This is a summary based on parts of Bigtable's documentation that apply to Smoltable.
 [Read more here](https://cloud.google.com/bigtable/docs/schema-design), but not everything applies to Smoltable.